 Get more help with asking for a review from a benefits adviser.
 Search for your nearest Citizens Advice.

 Put your request in writing and explain why you think the decision is wrong.

-- photocopies of payslips if the council have wrong information about your wages
+Include evidence if you have it.
+For example, copies of payslips if the council have wrong information about your wages.